dilendrauikey8/portfolio-app/README.md

-1.Initialy i install react  app by the commonds - C:\Users\Your Name>npm install -g create-react-app-
+1.Initialy i install react  app by the commonds - C:\Users\Your Name>npm install -g create-react-app

-2.In this step i created react app using below commands- C:\Users\Your Name>npx create-react-app myfirstreact- 3.After that our project starts- initialy i try to cover all the necessary requirements Like Education,Projects,and many more.
+2.In this step i created react app using below commands- C:\Users\Your Name>npx create-react-app <name_of_project>
+3.After that our project starts- initialy i created all necessary directory and sub-directory that  not created during installation.

+ Like Education,Projects,and many more.

  In src Directory i created components directory and in this directory i created subdirectory that is required for our titles.

+ Means header,Education,projects,skills,

  1.styles
   in this directory i decleared all necessary css that might help in future for all subtitles like Section,SectionTitle,etc. also decleared default template,theme,font,adjustement.